David Chiem: Early life

-He graduated from University of Technology, Sydney where he received a BA in communications, and earned a master's degree in film-making from the Australian Film, Television and Radio School (AFTRS).
+After his acting studies at Theatre Nepean (Western Sydney University), David went on to study film at the University of Technology Sydney where he received a BA in communications, and earned a master's degree in film-making from the Australian Film, Television and Radio School (AFTRS).

 Career

-When he was 14 years old, he was selected to play an starring role on "Butterfly Island" and became the first Asian to be given a starring role on mainstream Australian television drama series.
+When he was 14 years old, he was selected to play a starring role on "Butterfly Island" and became the first Asian to be given a starring role on mainstream Australian television drama series.